don-ferris/NetCanvas/GENESIS.md

 Adding support for a new platform should require writing a new driver—not redesigning the application.

 The user's mental model should remain unchanged regardless of the hardware beneath it.

 ---

-# Guiding Principles

-1. The canvas is the configuration.
-2. Intent before implementation.
-3. Vendors are implementation details.
-4. Direct manipulation over nested menus.
-5. Progressive disclosure over unnecessary complexity.
-6. Help should always be available but never intrusive.
-7. Guidance should protect users without taking control away from them.
-8. Secure defaults are better than convenient defaults.
-9. Preview before deployment.
-10. The network—not the hardware—is the primary object.
-11. Documentation should be generated automatically from the network model.
-12. Users should never be required to think like the vendor.

----